Implementing Asymmetric Dark Matter and Dark Electroweak Baryogenesis in a Mirror Two-Higgs-Doublet Model: Asymmetry Reprocessing

 In the visible sector, the electron is in thermal equilibrium for $T \lesssim 10^5$ GeV, and so for temperatures below $10^5$ GeV all visible Yukawa interactions are in equilibrium in addition to the electroweak and QCD spahlerons.
 Assuming that the mass of the additional heavy scalars is above $10^5$ GeV, $\Phi_2$ will have fallen out of equilibrium by the temperatures of interest and so for the hypercharge neutrality condition Eq.~\ref{Eq:hypv} we set $N_{\Phi}$ = 1.

 In the dark sector, the dark quarks are massive and thus have the potential to become Boltzmann suppressed in our temperature range of interest.
-We consider two cases for the choices of Yukawa couplings in the dark sector: one where they are the same as the standard model, and one where $y_2^h = y_1^b$, as considered in Section \ref{sec:EWPT}.

-For the first case, the dark top quark has a mass greater than the dEWPT temperature, and so falls out of thermal equilibrium by the temperature at which the portal is active.
+As we have at least one $\mathcal{O}(1)$ dark Yukawa coupling, the heaviest dark quark has a mass greater than the dEWPT temperature, and so falls out of thermal equilibrium by the temperature at which the portal is active.
 So, all dark sector Yukawa constraints will apply, except for the Yukawa interaction involving the dark top quarks.
 The charge neutrality and QCD sphaleron conditions must also be altered by removing the chemical potentials associated with the top quarks -- that is, removing the $\mu_{u_{3L}'}$ terms entirely and reducing the $\mu_{u_R'}$ terms by a factor of 1/3.
 We similarly alter the definition of $B'$.

-For the second case, the mass of the heaviest dark quark is now orders of magnitude smaller, letting it lie below the dEWPT temperature.
-Thus for reasonable values of $\rho$ we can work in a temperature range where all dark Yukawa constraints apply in addition to the dark QCD sphaleron.
-Note that for both of these cases, similarly to the visible sector, we set $N_{\Phi'}$ = 1 in the charge neutrality condition.
+Similarly to the visible sector, we set $N_{\Phi'}$ = 1 in the charge neutrality condition.

-In either case, there are 6 unconstrained chemical potentials, corresponding to six conserved charges.
+There are 6 unconstrained chemical potentials, corresponding to six conserved charges.
 Not considering the portal interaction, the conserved charges in each sector are given by $B/3 - L_i$ for the visible sector and $B'$ and $L_i'$ for the dark sector.
 As the portal conserves $B + B'$, the six conserved charges will then be given by:

 The various particle numbers in the two sectors can then be expressed as a linear combination of these conserved charges, as per